andrewh1978/px-deploy/README.md

 It may take 10-20 minutes to complete.

+Ensure to include in the shell profile - check directions on the console where the above script is run.

+Change settings (for AWS, GCP, Azure, vSphere, OCP) in the defaults.yml file - this file is located under ~/.px-deploy/.

+Run 'px-deploy' to check if the script is properly functioning.

 5. Deploy something:

 If you are using AWS and you have not accepted the CentOS terms, browse to https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce.